 The Debugging Story Nobody Posts on Twitter

-Six weeks after deploying a document analysis agent, one of our enterprise customers complained that the agent "sometimes gives completely different answers to the same question."
+Six weeks after deploying a document analysis agent, one of our enterprise customers reported inconsistent answers to the same question.
 We could reproduce it intermittently but not reliably.

 The trace logs looked identical.
 Same input, same tools called, same sequence.
 Different outputs.

-After two days of debugging, we found it: our vector search tool was returning results in different order depending on the node handling the request (we had a load-balanced vector DB cluster, and one replica was slightly behind).
+After a multi-day debugging pass, we found it: our vector search tool was returning results in different order depending on the node handling the request (we had a load-balanced vector DB cluster, and one replica was slightly behind).
 The agent's reasoning about document relationships depended on which result appeared first.
 The same documents, different order, different synthesis.

 The lesson: Non-determinism in tool outputs produces non-determinism in agent outputs.
 Every tool that queries a distributed system needs deterministic ordering.